 Read More:- Top 6 Trends Driving eLearning

 Lastly, an added benefit of utilizing eLearning courses in a manufacturing company or any company is that employees have the ability to take courses when they are mobile.
 They can access and take courses directly from their mobile devices, such as smartphones, iPads, tablets, laptops, etc. and no additional software is needed.

 A course administrator can even track the course data, user data, and test scores.
-The administrator just needs to make sure that all employees have been enrolled in their appropriate courses based on their core curriculum, that employees have access to eLearning course registration and schedule information, and that the IT Department can support the eLearning programs platforms and host system.
+The administrator just needs to make sure that all employees have been enrolled in their appropriate courses based on their core curriculum, that employees have access to eLearning course registration and schedule information, and that the IT Department can support the eLearning authoring software and host system.